-A new CreditCards.com survey finds four common purchase benefits – price protection, purchase security, extended warranty and return protection – are commonplace on many U.S.-issued credit cards.
+A CreditCards.com survey of 100 widely held credit cards finds four common purchase benefits – price protection, purchase security, extended warranty and return protection – are commonplace on many U.S.-issued credit cards.
 So that new iPhone you bought your son for Christmas using your Chase card that promptly got stolen may qualify for replacement under its purchase security protection benefit.

 “I think a lot of people don’t really know what the full menu of additional benefits is on their card,” said Linda Sherry, chief spokeswoman and director of national priorities for Consumer Action.
 “A lot of us have the paperwork for our cards squirreled away and we don’t exactly know what’s what.”

 Here’s what the CreditCards.com study reveals about credit card purchase benefits:

 - Purchase benefits are popular.
 Most credit cards come with at least one additional cardholder perk that protects purchases, so review your card’s terms to see how you can benefit.

 - Card benefits vary greatly.
 While payment networks (Visa, Mastercard, Discover* and American Express) set benefit guidelines, card issuers can pick and choose which benefits to add to their cards, so benefits vary from one card to the next, even if they are from the same bank and on the same network.

 *Note: Since publication of this article in 2016, Discover has ceased offering purchase benefits.
 See “Discover drops 5 benefits for shoppers, travelers.”